Today, I wanted to discuss my Top 2 Wedding Ceremony Tips. Future couples – implement these tips to ensure better ceremony photographs!

 As a photographer, it breaks my heart when I am shooting the bride during her walk down the aisle and I see a dozen bright cell phone screens and an iPad or two leaning into the aisle to snap that personal photo for Instagram.
-These screens are an ugly distraction in photos, make photos look dated in the coming years, and most importantly, take away from the special moment of the bride walking towards her groom.
+These screens are a distraction in photos, make photos look dated in the coming years, and most importantly, take away from the special moment of the bride walking towards her groom.

 If you are planning on an outdoor ceremony, opt for a late afternoon/early evening ceremony.
 This will allow for the best lighting on your faces as you get married, plus you won’t be squinting in the sun.
 If a later time doesn’t work with your timeline, consider having a white alter for you to stand underneath.
 This will act as a diffuser for the harsh sunlight on your faces.
 Now, if you are having an indoor ceremony, the middle of the day is totally ok – in fact preferable in order to maximize the amount of light coming into the building.